spareproject/furry-dubstep/README.md

 furry-dubstep
 =============

+and im really inrested in researching into mitm attacks considering two factor auth doesnt really do much if you miss a trick and login in once your pretty screwed but assuming an mitm attack cant control the server respose address i really want to setup some hard trolling honeypots still relies on having multiple networks out / in from the same location and your login box being the only mitm target or hoping the attacker hasnt cracked a rooted a cell tower while you use public wifi

 cleaning all my code and updating things made a new webpanel from scratch to show a current system view of my internal nspawn setup and all running services but i like this one better or atleast the z-index header / footer with a page content div and two spacers